insert-coin/CloudyGamePlugin/README.md

 ## Setup
 - It is assumed that you have the CloudyGamePlugin successfully installed.
 If not, please read the setup instructions at the top of this readme.

-- Add the following system environment variables
-  - Variable: `ROBOT_USER`.
-Value: `username; password`.
-Replace the username and password with the actual values.
-Do not use a semicolon (`;`) in the username or password.
-    - The robot user has to be an administrator in CloudyWeb.
-Do this by creating a super user (instructions in the CloudyWeb repository).
-  - Variable: `CLOUDYWEB_URL`.
-Value: `http://url:port`.
-Replace the URL and port with the actual values.
-    - To test the deployment locally, you can use `http://127.0.0.1:8000` as the value.

 ## Usage
 - In the .cpp file where you want to use any public functions in this module: